data-science-lab-app/dsl-linear-classifiers/README.md

 A collection of linear classifier algorithms for the purpose of training an algorithm that classifies a feature in a dataset based on input features.

 Plugins include
-* Linear Regression
+* Binary Logistic Classification
-* Logistic Regression
+* One-vs-All Logistic Classification